gavriguy/docs/plugins/plugin-system/parsedoc-plugin.md

 * `db`: the database to populate.
 * `globPath`: a string representing a glob path to reading the files from.
 * `options`: an object containing the following properties:
   * `transformFn` (optional): a function that passes an object as its only argument.
-It should contain the raw HTML/Markdown chunk, tag name, and parsed content.
+It contains the raw HTML/Markdown chunk, tag name, parsed content and html attributes.
   * `mergeStrategy` (optional): a value that defines how to handle consecutive chunks of the same tag.
 The default value is `merge`.
 Accepted values are:
     * `merge`: consecutive chunks with the same tag will be merged into one document for the index.
     * `split`: consecutive chunks with the same tag will be split into separate documents for the index.